Steve Lombardozzi Jr.: Baltimore Orioles

-On March 24, 2014, before playing in a regular-season game with the Tigers, Lombardozzi was traded to the Baltimore Orioles in exchange for Alex Gonzalez.
-On March 29, 2014 it was announced that Lombardozzi had made the Opening Day roster for the Orioles.
-He was optioned to the Triple-A Norfolk Tides on May 1 when Manny Machado returned from the disabled list.

-Lombardozzi was outrighted off the Orioles roster on December 8, 2014.
+On March 24, 2014, before playing in a regular–season game with the Tigers, Lombardozzi was traded to the Baltimore Orioles in exchange for Alex Gonzalez.
+On March 29, it was announced that Lombardozzi had made the Opening Day roster for the Orioles.
+He was optioned to the Triple–A Norfolk Tides on May 1 when Manny Machado returned from the disabled list.
+In 20 games for Baltimore, Lombardozzi slashed .288/.297/.329 with two RBI and one stolen base.
+On December 8, Lombardozzi was removed from the 40–man roster and sent outright to Norfolk.

 Pittsburgh Pirates

 Lombardozzi was acquired by the Pittsburgh Pirates on February 3, 2015.

-Chicago White Sox
+On May 6, the Pirates selected Lombardozzi's contract, adding him to their active roster.
+In 12 games for Pittsburgh, he went 0–for–10 with 1 walk.
+Lombardozzi was designated for assignment following the acquisition of Aramis Ramírez on July 23.
+He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on July 29.
+Lombardozzi elected free agency on October 5.